Damp and historic buildings

 The day will include both an illustrated lecture and practical discussion in the buildings of the museum.

-The course is presented by Dr Duncan Philips MSc, MPhil, PhD, CEnv, MRICS, IHBC.
+The course is presented by Dr Duncan Philips MSc, MPhil, PhD, CEnv, FRICS, IHBC.
 Duncan is a Chartered Building Surveyor and full member of the IHBC.
-He is RICS Building Conservation Accredited and an RICS Expert Witness and he has specific expertise in Listed Buildings and building conservation.
-He lectures regularly on building conservation and architectural history and has extensive knowledge, practical experience and common sense in the sensitive care and repair of historic buildings.
+He is Chair of the RICS Building Conservation Steering Group, Chair of the IHBC South-East region and author of ‘Buying and Owning a Listed Building – A Brief Guide’.
+He has specific expertise in Listed Buildings, architectural history, building pathology and building conservation.
+He lectures regularly on these topics and has extensive knowledge, practical experience and common sense in the sensitive care and repair of historic buildings.

 No special clothing or equipment is required for the course, but do come dressed for the weather and bring suitable outdoor clothing.